anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no great genius without some touch of madness.
+Quote: Life without love is like a tree without blossoms or fruit.

-By: Seneca the Younger
+By: Kahlil Gibran